JAForbes/crescent/README.md

 crescent
 ========

-Note: I am currently porting the original code to coffeescript and writing unit tests against this new code.
-The port is in the repo under `port.coffee` for the adventurous.

 A convenient API for a simple JSON store.
 Includes basic security roles.
 Useful for setting up persistence for simple, non-concurrent apps.

 Installation